kube-rs/website/docs/controllers/application.md

 !!! note "Where to Go From Here"

-    You have created the [[application]] using a trivial reconciler and a builtin object.
+    You have created the [[application]] using a trivial reconciler and a built-in object.
 See the [[object]] and [[reconciler]] chapters to change it into something more useful.
 The documents under __Concepts__ on the left navigation menu shows the core concepts that are instrumental to help create the right abstraction.

 ### Useful Dependencies